moltin/progressive-web-app/README.md

 # Mobile Commerce

 ## Why?
-Boilerplate commerce store that can be used with Moltin API, to quickly make a progressive web app commerce experiance.
+Boilerplate commerce store that can be used with Moltin API, to quickly make a progressive web app commerce experience.

 ## What does this application do?
 The application is fetching categories and products from a demo store and has complete checkout flow.